 Form dough into approximately 1 inch balls and layer to cover the bottom of the pan using ½ of the dough mixture.

-Place on baking sheet to catch any over flow of topping and bake for 35 minutes or until golden brown.
+Place on a baking sheet to catch any overflow of topping and bake for 35 minutes or until golden brown.

-Remove from oven and wait 5 minutes to turn out on large plate and serve.
+Remove from oven and wait 5 minutes to turn out onto a large plate and serve.

 UPDATE NOTES: This recipe was originally published in April of 2015, but was republished with information on how to test your microwave before making the recipe.

 ★ Did you make this recipe?
 Please give it a star rating below!